 This section provides students with an opportunity to detail additional factors or unique circumstances that they feel are relevant to the assessment of financial need, and which were not fully captured in previous sections of the application.
-If students report expenses or educational debt that exceed the allowable budget and/or the expected debt load per year, they MUST provide an explanation in this section for the additional expenses (above the allowable budget) be considered.
+If students report expenses that exceed the allowable budget, they MUST provide an explanation in this section for the additional expenses (above the allowable budget) to be considered.
 Students are expected to provide corroborative documentation to support such explanations.